aa9gj/Bone_proteogenomics_manuscript/README.md

 ### How to use this repository

-Use setup_r_env.R to be set up the R environment with all the needed packages
+1. Use setup_r_env.R to set up the R environment with all the needed packages.
+2. The repo is broken down into three major sections ..1. sQTL_colocalization_analysis
+..2.
+Reference_transcriptome_generation
+..3. sQTL_to_isoform_mapping